JAbozarOid/signup/README.md

-# Authentication implemented with Clean Architecture plus MVVM
+# Authentication with Clean Architecture plus MVVM
 This App is developed by Clean Architecture (presentation, domain , data) with advantage of MVVM design pattern in the presentation layer.